MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/user-guide.md

 **View layers on your model**

-For complex 3D models that are build with layers, you can turn these on and off for your client.
+For complex 3D models that are built with layers, you can turn these on and off for your client.
 This will help them get a better understanding about the inner parts of the product or even different available configurations.
 You can display details or individual components of a complex model using layers.

 > [!div class=mx-imgBorder]
 > ![View layers of a model](media/preface-view-layers.png "View layers of a model")